Understanding your eCommerce analytics and setting benchmarks for conversion rate optimisation

 1. Store Conversion Rate

-Your conversion rate shows you how many of your website visitors convert into customers.
+Your conversion rate shows you how many of your website visitors convert into customers, as any eCommerce agency can tell you.
 This is a very important benchmark to monitor because slight changes to your website–like changing the colour of the ‘Add to Basket’ button–could decrease or increase the amount of conversions you get.
 Of course, the higher your conversion rate, the better!

 The average conversion rate for online stores is 1.33%.
 Calculating your conversion rate is easy.
 All you need to do is divide the number of orders by number of visitors.
 So if, on average, 1 out of every 100 visitors performs a checkout, then your conversion rate is 1%.